DHTMLX/docs-spreadsheet/docs/mcp-server.md

 How do I handle the afterEditEnd event and get the updated cell value?
 ~~~

-## Tips for effective Spreadsheet prompts
+## Prompting tips for Spreadsheet work

 - **Name the target object.** Distinguish between the spreadsheet instance, a specific sheet, a cell, and a range.
 For example: "on the spreadsheet instance" vs. "for a specific cell range" vs. "on sheet 2".
 A narrower target helps the server retrieve the right reference pages.
 - **Include the cell type or data format.** Prompts like "a date number format" or "a number format with two decimal places" retrieve more precise documentation than a generic "a cell".
 Mention the type whenever you configure columns or apply formats.